coder/docs/admin/environment-management/cvms.md

 container is standard and included with the Coder release package.
 During the environment build process, the supervising container launches an inner container using the [sysbox container runtime](https://github.com/nestybox/sysbox).
-This inner container is the user’s [Environment](../../environments/index.md).
+This inner container is the user’s [environment](../../environments/index.md).

 The user cannot gain access to the supervising container at any point.
-The isolation between the user’s Environment container and its outer, supervising container is what provides [strong isolation](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/security.md).
+The isolation between the user's environment container and its outer, supervising container is what provides [strong isolation](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/security.md).

 ## Image Configuration

+The following sections show how you can configure your image to include systemd and Docker for use in CVMs.

 ### systemd